kasvora/yuri/README.md

 # SILOVIK (YURI) — Solana

-**SILOVIK (YURI)** is a Solana-based token positioned around *presence and restraint*—visible without being pushed, mentioned without being explained, present without being defended.
+**SILOVIK (YURI)** is a Solana-based token positioned around presence and restraint—visible without being pushed, mentioned without being explained, present without being defended.

-This repository serves as a canonical reference point for verification and project resources.
+This repository serves as a canonical reference point for verification and official project resources.

 ---